moliver28/research-handbook/content/handbook/product/product-processes/_index.md

 When closing an issue for this reason, make sure to update the issue body and leave a comment explaining why the issue is being closed.
 Issues can be reopened if we change our stance on them.

-##### Prioritizing older issues

-Sometimes, you'll end up prioritizing an issue that was created a significant time ago.
-When you move these issues into an upcoming milestone, look closely to see if they need to be groomed again, so that they include current information.
-A good rule is to review any issue you didn't personally create or that has been open longer than 3 months.

 ##### When to close an issue